Associate of Applied Science

 Get comprehensive education and practical experience in nursing, and prepare to become licensed as a registered nurse.
 Students who choose to leave the program before completing the degree may qualify for other certificates.
 Students may complete this program by taking classes in a combination of weekdays and evenings/weekends.

-This program has approval from the Arizona State Board of Nursing, and is accredited by the National League for Nursing Accrediting Commission [more].
+This program has approval from the Arizona State Board of Nursing, and is accredited by the Accreditation Commission for Education in Nursing, Inc. [more].

 Program/Major Codes: Special Admissions Requirement – See an advisor

 What can I do with this degree?

 Career Options: Take the National Council Licensure Examination (NCLEX-RN®) to be eligible to work as a registered nurse.

 Academic Options: Pursue a bachelor's degree in nursing at a university.

 Students must earn a C grade or better in all courses* to progress to the next semester or to graduate.
 Course substitutions are not accepted in the Nursing program.

 The following prerequisites must be fulfilled (with grades posted) before students may begin the Program Application process.
 Time limits and higher minimum grades apply for some courses. *

 |REA 112 Critical Reading OR Compass reading score of 95 or higher||0-4|